Mashal199/DysglycemiaPrediction/README.md

 - pip install tensorflow==2.10.0
 - pip install keras-tuner

 4. You may close the anaconda prompt.
-Open Anaconda Navigator and from the middle dropdown at the top, select the "myenv" environment.
+Open Anaconda Navigator.
+From the middle dropdown at the top, select the "myenv" environment.
 5. Find Jupyter Notebook from the applications below and run it.
 6. You should be able to navigate to the ipynb files from our project to open and run them.

+### Setup Part 2 (Required for code execution)

+If you wish to reproduce the results found in the notebooks, first put the MIMIC-IV dataset (in gzip format) in the root folder of the project or "/".
+An example would just be a path like "mimic-iv-3.1/mimic-iv-3.1/icu/chartevents.csv.gz" which the code will use.
+Then run all notebooks in order shown below.
+You may skip the LSTM Model.ipynb file entirely.
+Note this will take around 5+ hours on a local machine.

 ### Reading Order